hellenkavaya1/dsc-v3-tableau-cumulative-lab/README.md

 ### Part C - Create a Regional Map
+*For Part C, use lessons "Tableau Visualizations: Visualization Basics" and "Tableau Visualizations: Visualization Basics Lab" as a reference.*
 1. Create a new worksheet.
 2. Drag the `Longitude` and `Latitude` to the Row shelf and the Column shelf.
 3. Change the title of the chart to "Sales by Regional Manager".
 Change the font size to 16.
-Center the title and change the background to light gray.
+Center the title and change the background to light gray by right clicking the title, then using **Format Title > Shading dropdown**.
 4. Add `Sales` to the Marks card, and select the Size attribute.
 Then, add `Postal Code` to the Marks card and select the Detail attribute.
 This will populate the map with sales by postal code.
 5. Add `Regional Manager` to the Marks card, and select the Color attribute.
 Then, click the Color icon and select Edit Color.
 Then, select Lightening Default.
 Assign the following colors to each Regional Manager: